-Margaux Poueymirou is an associate in the New York office where she concentrates her practice on antitrust litigation and fraud.
-Prior to joining the firm, she worked for a union-side labor firm and clerked for the Honorable Janet Bond Arterton of the U.S. District Court for the District of Connecticut.
+Margaux Poueymirou is an associate in the San Francisco office where she concentrates her practice on complex antitrust litigation.
+Prior to joining the firm, she worked for a union-side labor firm in New York City and clerked on the U.S. District Court for the District of Connecticut.

-Margaux received her Juris Doctorate at the University of California, Irvine School of Law where she was an inaugural Public Interest Fellow.
+Margaux graduated from the University of California, Irvine School of Law where she was an inaugural Public Interest Fellow.
 During law school, Margaux served as a Style Editor for the UC Irvine Law Review and as Chairwoman of the Bench Brief Committee for the UCI Experian/Jones Day Moot Court competition.
-She also interned at the American Civil Liberties Union of Southern California, participated in an international human rights clinic representing a former Guantanamo Bay detainee, and spent a semester at the Legal Aid Society-Employment Law Center in San Francisco advocating on behalf of low-wage workers at Labor Commissioner and Employment Development Department hearings.
+She also interned at the American Civil Liberties Union of Southern California and represented low-wage workers in numerous administrative hearings on behalf of the Legal Aid at Work in San Francisco.

 Associate Margaux Poueymirou published in Competition Policy International.
 Click here to read the article.Read More